Bloomberg: Tax Break Fuels San Jose Building Boom

 San Jose is an interesting case study for this debate has been trying to bring jobs and businesses to downtown for years.
 Now, transit upgrades are moving forward, and Google is snapping up properties for a new campus.
 CBRE Group Inc. estimates developers may deliver nearly 14 million square feet of office space to the city’s business district.
 Erik himself estimates Urban Catalyst developments will contribute about $25 million toward affordable housing, enough to create more than 120 below-market units.
 Urban Catalyst's projects will also add $100 million to local coffers in property taxes through 2030, more than the tax breaks investors will likely reap because of the opportunity-zone benefits.

-By investing in opportunity zones in 2019 you get a 15% discount when you pay your capital gains tax.
+By investing in opportunity zones in 2019 you get a 15% discount when you pay your capital gains tax, (consult with your attorney and lawyer and note tax regulations are subject to change).
 That discount is reduced to only 10% if you don’t invest by December 31, 2019.
 Click here to learn more and take advantage full benefits of the opportunity zone legislation.